acuparse/acuparse/docs/TROUBLESHOOTING.md

 ## Hub Device

-### MyAcurite Support
+### MyAcuRite Support

-MyAcurite has terminated support for the SmartHUB.
+MyAcuRite has terminated support for the SmartHUB.
 Acuparse will receive and store these readings and respond to your hub.
-Readings will not be uploaded to MyAcurite and will only be stored locally.
+Readings will not be uploaded to MyAcuRite and will only be stored locally.
 You can still use the Hub to upload to external providers.

 ## Inaccurate Readings